-Goals involve intention setting, preparing, and taking realistic action.
+Goals involve intention setting, preparing, and taking real action.
 I’m ready to clean house, tidy those items in life, and start the new year with a fresh, clean slate.
 So yes, I will be cleaning my house, literally and figuratively.
-With more time on my hands due to the pandemic, there’s a never-ending list of things to accomplish; it’s difficult knowing where to start?
+With more time on my hands due to the pandemic, there’s a never-ending list of things to accomplish; it’s difficult knowing where to start.

-Originally this was to be a journal of my trip to Paris, which it became.
+Originally this was to be a journal of my sojourn trip to Paris, which it became.
 Life happened afterwards, and well, it became much more.
-I didn’t spend a lot of time thinking about how ICOVET would grow.
-It’s taken time, and in the process, I’ve learned a lot about myself.
-I have fifty-six years of life experience, so I know a little about a lot of things.
+I didn’t spend much time thinking about how ICOVET would grow.
+It’s taken time, and I’ve learned a lot about myself in the process.
+I have fifty-six years of life experience, so I know a little about many things.
 That said, I know myself very well, but I’m no expert.

-In the meantime, what plans are you making and what goals are you setting?
+In the meantime, what plans are you making, and what goals are you setting?